AwareErmine/react-dragon-drop/README.md

 # React Dragon Drag and Drop
 ## It's like react-dnd but simpler and with a dragon

+Note: unlike React-DND, however, this is based on the [poorly-supported](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent#browser_compatibility) drag and drop API

 Install with NPM

 `npm i react-dragon-drag-and-drop`